 And guess what, when they don’t feel well, they’re worried about their finances, or they’re having problems at home, they are not as productive as they could be.
 The fact is that poor employee health and well-being can rob a company of the equivalent of between 20%-50% of salaries.
 That makes a pretty compelling business case for making the investment in wellness and well-being programs.

-Lighting, noise, temperature, and ergonomics are at the bottom of the hierarchy: they’re the wellness issues.
-If your office is freezing and your chair is killing your back, you’re probably not going to be thinking very well about the role you play in the organization’s mission.
+Maslow’s Hierarchy of Needs offers a good framework for thinking about how work and place relate to wellness and well-being.
+Lighting, noise, temperature, and ergonomics are at the bottom of the hierarchy, they’re the wellness issues.
+If your office is freezing and your chair is killing your back, you’re not going to be thinking about the role you play in the organization’s mission.
 You’re going to be looking for a sweater and taking time off for physical therapy appointments.
 You’re going to be focused on just getting through the day.
-So unless your wellness needs are met, you can’t move on to the kinds of things that create well-?being.
+So unless your wellness needs are met, you can’t move on to the kinds of things that create well-being.